jeffThompson/PhysicalComputing/Week03_Buttons/Demos/01-ButtonStateChange.md

 prev_state = True
 ```

-The initial value here isn't too important, but we can safely assume the button won't be pressed when the Feather starts up. ⚠️ **Remember that the Feather will read `False` when the button is pressed and `True` when it's not!** ⚠️
+The initial value here isn't too important, but we can safely assume the button won't be pressed when the Feather starts up. **Remember that the Feather will read `False` when the button is pressed and `True` when it's not!**

 Now we can read our button and compare the current state to the previous one.
-If they are different (not equal) we know that the button has either been pressed or released!
+If they are different (not equal) we know that the button has either been pressed or released:

 ```python
 current_state = button.value